yazhnar/PlumaMetrics/README.md

 - **Funnels & User Journeys**: See the paths visitors take before converting
 - **Revenue Attribution**: Connect traffic sources to actual revenue

 Note: some of these (funnels, journeys, revenue attribution) would require a limited form of session tracking beyond our current daily-rotating visitor hash.
-I'll only build these if there's real demand, and I'll be transparent about any tradeoffs before we do.
+I'll only build these if there's real demand, and I'll be transparent about any tradeoffs before  do.

 ## 🛠️ Local Development